peterhinch/micropython-epaper/README.md

 ## File copy

-A ``cp(source, dest)`` function is provided as a generic file copy routine.
-Arguments are full pathnames to source and destination files.
+A rudimentary ``cp(source, dest)`` function is provided as a generic file copy routine.
+The first argument is the full pathname to the source file.
+The second may be a full path to the destination file or a directory specifier which must have a trailing '/'.
 If an OSError is thrown (e.g. by the source file not existing) it is up to the caller to handle it.

 ## FlashClass